How do I connect to UIC-WiFi using Android?

 - Tap to select the network UIC-WiFi.

 - If you have not already established a credential storage password, your Android will prompt you to enter one.
 This password is local to your device and is similar to the keychain password on OS X. Otherwise enter your password for storing credentials.

 For Wireless Password use your UIC Common Password

 - Confirm: you are connected?
 If you are, it will say Connected underneath UIC-WiFi.

 Please note these instructions are written specifically to connect to UIC-WiFi.
 This has only been tested on a few devices.
 Other devices may appear slightly different from the screenshots shown.
-Please email us at email@example.com if you have any questions or further comments.
+Please send a note to firstname.lastname@example.org if you have any questions or further comments.